rothos/choice/index.md

 As such, this book contains no exhaustive (and exhausting) explanations, metaphors or statements of implication.
 While such content might date understanding *in the short-term,* it can often result in long-term misunderstanding.
 Requiring the reader to wade through many histories, metaphors, an examples can obscure those essential concepts intended for immediate practical application.

-Emphasis on a precise meaning is not to be construed as an attempt to logically prove the formal correctness of any of the assertions herein<a class='footnote' href='#footnote-001'>[1]</a>.
+Emphasis on a precise meaning is not to be construed as an attempt to logically prove the formal correctness of any of the assertions herein[[It is expected that most readers would find little significance in speculating whether this book is momentarily satisfies the technical demands of a handful of abstract theorists.
+However, there is a formal basis and foundation for all of the content in this book.
+Readers who are interested in the deeper metaphysical dynamics underlying all of this material should contact the author for more information.]].
 This work is intended to provide maximum benefit to those who would actually <u>apply</u> these ideas.
 It is expected that the readers of this book will be interested in satisfying the immediate concerns of their daily lives.

 This summary of seed ideas and concepts is not an attempt to "convince" anyone of anything.
 Readers looking to be convinced that some philosophical proposition is 'absolutely true' must do their own research to determine, prove, and validate their own notions of truth.